 Problems of Applying Condorcet’s Jury theorem to Electoral Democracy

-Austen-Smith and Banks, among others, have shown that ‘sincere voting’ – voting the best choice based on information signal – is not ‘equilibrium behavior’ as rational voter votes not only based on the signal but also on the chance of being pivotal.
-Feddersen and Pesendorfer (1998, APSR), taking the claim (perils of strategic voting) to its logical extreme – and applying it to ‘unanimity rule’ (not majority rule though similar less stark contentions apply – which they note), have shown that as jury size increases, the probability of convicting an innocent increases.
+Austen-Smith and Banks, among others, have shown that ‘sincere voting’—voting the best choice based on information signal—is not equilibrium behavior as rational voter votes not only based on the signal but also on the chance of being pivotal.
+Feddersen and Pesendorfer (1998, APSR), taking the claim (perils of strategic voting) to its logical extreme and applying it to ‘unanimity rule’ (not majority rule though similar less stark contentions apply – which they note) show that as jury size increases, the probability of convicting the innocent increases.

 Given p > half is a ‘reasonably high’ threshold – jurors performing better than random – especially in circumstances of misinformation, problems can arise quickly.

 In the current state, about 90% of the voters exhibit high forms of non-independence emerging from apathy and partisanship.
-(It also reasons that reduction in either one will lead to higher probability of citizenry choosing the ‘better choice’ on offer, and arguably better choices on offer.)
+It also reasons that reduction in either one will lead to higher probability of citizenry choosing the ‘better choice’ on offer, and arguably better choices on offer.
 Partisanship also means that people have different utilities that they intend to maximize.
-The other 10% err on average on the side of manipulation.
+The other 10% err on the side of manipulation.

 To the extent there are two inferior choices to choose from, one can imagine that in the best case the polity will choose the slightly better one among the two inferior choices.
 Condorcet offers no comfort for what kind of choices are on offer – perhaps the central and pivotal role of any normative conception of democracy.
 In fact, it is likely that the quality of choices on offer (‘correctness of choices’) is likely to be a function of probability with which a body politic knows about the ‘optimal correct choice’, and probability that it chooses the ‘optimally correct’ choice (which is likely to be collinear with odds of picking the ‘better choice’).

 Policy choices are an array of infinite counterfactuals.
-To choose the ‘most correct’ one would mean a population informed enough to disinter the right choice with a higher probability than any other wrong choice.
-Given infinite choices, the bar set for each citizen is very high, and chances of citizenry constituted as such crossing that bar – non-existent.
+To choose the ‘most correct’ one would need a population informed enough to disinter the right choice with a higher probability than any other wrong choice.
+Given infinite choices, the bar set for each citizen is very high.
+The chances of current citizenry crossing that bar—non-existent.

-The manipulability of system offering more than 2 choices is well documented and filed alternately as Condorcet’s Paradox and Arrow’s impossibility theorem.
-Much work has been done to show that propensity of cycles in democracy is not great.
-(For example, Gerry Mackie, ‘Democracy Defended’) One contention however remains unanswered for the binary choice version -American Democracy often reduces larger sets into two options.
+The manipulability of system offering more than two choices is well documented and filed alternately as Condorcet’s Paradox and Arrow’s impossibility theorem.
+Much work has been done to show that propensity of cycles in a democracy is not great.
+(For example, Gerry Mackie, ‘Democracy Defended’) One contention, however, remains unanswered for the binary choice version -American Democracy often reduces larger sets into two options.
 One can imagine that the preference order for citizens will depend on unoffered choices.
-Depending how multiple choices are reduced to two choices, one can think of ways ‘cycling’ can work even in the offered binary choices.
+Depending on how multiple choices are reduced to two choices, one can think of ways ‘cycling’ can work even in the offered binary choices.
 (David Austen Smith) More succinctly – all binary decisions in democratic politics can be thought to come from larger option sets, and the threat of cycling hence is omnipresent.

 While even the probability calculated thence is optimistic – as we know that evidence isn’t same for all jurors, and the lens of most jurors is foggy – it is a good start to thinking about the – what data is available to the jurors, and how it is used by the jurors (citizens), and what are the consequences of different information and ‘analytic lens’ distributions.